paolosalvatori/aks-managed-prometheus-and-grafana-bicep/README.md

 - `Azure Managed Prometheus`: It integrates with Azure Monitor and can send metrics data directly to Azure Monitor for alerting and analysis.
 - `Azure Managed Grafana`: It can connect to various data sources including Azure Monitor, Azure Log Analytics, and Azure Managed Prometheus to visualize the collected data.

-Data Collection:
+### Data Collection:

 - `Azure Log Analytics`: It can collect logs and metrics data from various sources like virtual machines, containers, applications, and custom data sources.
 - `Container Insights`: It collects metrics, logs, and metadata specifically from Kubernetes clusters and containers.
 - `Azure Managed Prometheus`: It collects time-series metrics data from applications or infrastructure components.
 - `Azure Managed Grafana`: It visualizes the data collected by other monitoring solutions like Azure Monitor, Azure Log Analytics, and Azure Managed Prometheus.

-Visualization:
+### Visualization:

 - `Azure Log Analytics`: It provides its visualization capabilities with query-based visualizations and advanced workbook features.
 - `Container Insights`: It provides built-in visualizations and dashboards specific to Kubernetes clusters.
 - `Azure Managed Prometheus`: It supports powerful graphing and visualization capabilities using [Prometheus Query Language (PromQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/) and can be integrated with Grafana for more advanced visualizations.
 - `Azure Managed Grafana`: It is a dedicated visualization tool that offers highly customizable and interactive dashboards.

-In summary, Azure Log Analytics, Container Insights, Azure Managed Prometheus, and Azure Managed Grafana have different focuses and functionalities.
-While Azure Log Analytics and Container Insights are versatile monitoring solutions, Azure Managed Prometheus and Azure Managed Grafana provide specific features for metrics collection and visualization.
+Azure Log Analytics, Container Insights, Azure Managed Prometheus, and Azure Managed Grafana have different focuses and functionalities.
+While Azure Log Analytics and Container Insights are versatile monitoring solutions, Azure Managed Prometheus and Azure Managed Grafana provide specific metrics collection and visualization features.
 The choice between them depends on the specific monitoring needs and preferences.

 ## Deploy the Bicep modules